 Eco mode reduces the car's acceleration, and helps to reduce the possibility of wheel spin on icy roads

-On the same point, in many EVs, the battery essentially lowers the centre of gravity of the vehicle, which adds extra stability, makes them easy to maneuver and gives you good traction on icy roads.
+On the same point, in many EVs, the battery essentially lowers the centre of gravity of the vehicle, which adds extra stability, makes them easy to manoeuvre and gives you good traction on icy roads.

 The eco mode is likely to restrict your comfort too, meaning the heating will not be able to go at full pelt whilst you are driving in eco mode.
 This moves us on nicely to the next topic - heating an EV in winter.